Marziap/Multi_Chat_lso/README.md

 ### Server
 1. Download the libpq-dev with "sudo apt-get install libpq-dev"
 2. Compile the file server.c with "gcc -o server server.c -lpq"
-3. start the server with "./server"
+3. Start the server with "./server"

 ### Client
 4. In the android studio client, in the class User at row 13 change the host from the EC2 one to "localhost"